Rangisal/Pewlett-Hackard-Analysis/README.md

 ## Summary
-- According the above analysis it shows that….of people are most likely  to retire in next 5-10 years.
+- According to the above analysis it shows that….of people are most likely  to retire in next 5-10 years.
 The company has to have a proper hiring plan in place and should allocate the enough funds for the process.
 - There are ……….
 Of employees are qualified to be working in the mentorship program and as a percengtage it will eb ……………..